Last Updated on August 15, 2023

 Bora Fixed Base Router Flexes a Muscular 3.25 HP Motor

 Routing is one of the woodworking tasks that’s better than popping bubble wrap.
-Something about it is just so doggone satifying.
+Something about it is just so doggone satisfying.
 If you’re on the hunt to take your routing game to a stronger level, the Bora PM-6250 fixed based router has 3.25 reasons to take a closer look.

 Bora Tool PM-6250 Fixed Base Router Performance

+Of the many types of routers available, Bora does particularly well with fixed base and plunge models.
 For many serious woodworkers, the first router they pair with a trim router is in the 2 – 2.5 horsepower range.
 Even those larger routers have their limitations and Bora’s 15-amp 3.25 horsepower motor handles larger bits and hardwoods easier with speeds between 10,000 and 22,000 RPM.
 Electronic speed control helps maintain the RPMs you select under load, even when you’re using agressive bits in hardwood.

 That power was clear as we made a variety of test cuts.
 From Roman ogee edges to dadoes, you have the power to melt through your routing with more confidence.